 Reasons for Autism Patients to be Optimistic

-Even though the disorder is still a challenging obstacle for many people, there are also plenty of facts about autism that give hope to patients and their families.
+Even though the disorder can be a challenging obstacle for many people, there are also plenty of things to be optimistic about that give hope to those with autism and their families.
 As a spectrum disorder, there is a wide range of severity and symptoms among those with a formal diagnosis.
-While there are many similarities among those on the spectrum, every individual case also has unique factors specific to the patient and their environment.
+While there are many similarities among those on the spectrum, every individual case also has unique factors specific to the individual and their environment.

 1. Increasing Public Awareness